What do the drone regulations in Norway actually say? (Complete guide 2025)

 C-class (C0, C1, C2, C3) is marked on your drone.
 It tells you what kind of drone you have, based on weight and characteristics.

-Your drone | C-class | Can fly in | What does that mean? |
+Your drone | C-class | Can fly in | What does it mean? |

 DJI Mini 4 Pro | C0 (under 250g) | A1 and A3 | Can fly over people (not crowds) |

-DJI Air 3 | C1 (250g-900g) | A1 and A3 | Can fly near people, but not directly over them |
+DJI Air 3 | C1 (250g-900g) | A1 and A3 | Can fly close to people, not over them |

 DJI Mavic 3 Pro | C2 (900g-4kg) | A2 and A3 | Requires A2 certificate |

-How to get an A1/A3 competence certificate
+How to get the A1/A3 certificate of competence

 The course includes: